dpinela/HollowKnight.RandomizerMod/README.md

 ## Getting Started
 1. Download the zip from the releases page on github: https://github.com/CallumMoseley/HollowKnight.RandomizerMod/releases
 2. Install SeanprCore.dll and modding API if you haven't already (this can be done through the mod installer: https://www.nexusmods.com/hollowknight/mods/9)
-3. Copy `MultiWorldProtocol.dll`, `RandomizerLib3.0.dll`, and `RandomizerMod3.0.dll` into `Hollow Knight/hollow_knight_Data/Managed/Mods` (this will replace the existing RandomizerMod3.0 if you have it installed
+3. Copy `MultiWorldProtocol.dll`, `RandomizerLib3.0.dll`, and `RandomizerMod3.0.dll` into `Hollow Knight/hollow_knight_Data/Managed/Mods` (this will replace the existing RandomizerMod3.0 if you have it installed)

+To set up a server:

-4. Download `MultiWorldServer.zip` from releases and extract it to wherever you would like to run the server from
+1. Download `MultiWorldServer.zip` from releases and extract it to wherever you would like to run the server from
-5. Port forward 38281 to the machine running the server (look up tutorials online for your router)
+2. Port forward 38281 to the machine running the server (look up tutorials online for your router)
-6. Run `MultiWorldServer.exe`, and ensure that it is allowed through Windows firewall
+3. Run `MultiWorldServer.exe`, and ensure that it is allowed through Windows firewall

 This is all that is needed in terms of setup.
 To play multiworld: